A nanny is a professional carer who looks after children in the children’s own home.

-Our article on employing a nanny covers practicalities like writing a job description, drawing up an employment contract, and working out pay, insurance and superannuation.
+Our article on employing a nanny covers how to write a job description, draw up an employment contract, and work out pay, insurance and superannuation.

 How to find a nanny

 You could start by asking other parents or your friends whether they know someone suitable.

 Nannies often advertise on noticeboards at child care centres, local schools, community centres, universities, libraries or local shops.
 You could also try looking in your local newspaper or online.

-You can also use a formal employment agency to find a nanny.
-Agencies conduct police checks and make sure the people on their books are of good character via reference checks.
+You could also use a formal employment agency to find a nanny.
+Agencies conduct police checks and do reference checks to make sure the people on their books are of good character.

 The nanny’s availability and other practical issues

 When you’re looking for a nanny, it’s important to be clear about what you need and want from a nanny.

-- whether you need a nanny during the working week, on weekends or in the evenings and/or on public holidays?
+- Will you need a nanny during the working week, on weekends, in the evenings and/or on public holidays?

 - Where will the nanny live?
-For example, will the nanny live in your house, or stay only when you need overnight care?
+For example, will the nanny live in your house?
+Will they live elsewhere but stay when you need overnight care?

 The nanny’s experience

 To find a nanny who’s the right fit for your family, you could ask about experience.
 For example:

-- How long has the nanny worked in child care as a carer?
+- How long has the nanny worked in child care?

 - What kinds of situations has the nanny worked in?

-- Has the nanny worked with other children the same age as yours?
+- Has the nanny worked with other children the same age as your child?

 - How many children has the nanny worked with at the one time?

 The nanny’s qualifications and references

 All nannies should have a current first aid certificate and a state or territory working with children check.
 You might also want a nanny with qualifications in early childhood.

 You need to be able to trust your nanny.
 Ensure that your nanny supplies references from previous employers.
 Make sure you check them thoroughly.

 The nanny’s rapport with your child

-The right nanny for your family will be someone who gets along well with your children.
+The right nanny for your family will be someone who gets along well with your child.